 The birth control pills get a bad rap in relation to fertility.
 The pill is a reliable form of conception and has useful non-contraceptive benefits.

-Many women rely on birth control pills for treatment of painful periods, irregular bleeding, and infrequent menstrual cycles.
-Like any medication birth control can be associated with risks, but in the right healthy young woman the benefits usually outweigh the risks.
+Many women rely on birth control pills for the treatment of painful periods, irregular bleeding, and infrequent menstrual cycles.
+Like any medication birth control can be associated with risks, but in the right healthy young woman, the benefits usually outweigh the risks.

-So if you are ready to conceive, but on the pill, the recommendation is to stop use 3 months prior to trying to conceive, so you have time to get that first period.
+So if you are ready to conceive, but on the pill, the recommendation is to stop using 3 months prior to trying to conceive, so you have time to get that first period.

-Learn more about your mentrual cycle in this blog: 8 Things a Gynecologist Wants You to Stop Doing During Your Period
+Learn more about your menstrual cycle in this blog: 8 Things a Gynecologist Wants You to Stop Doing During Your Period

 MYTH: “The egg that I naturally ovulate each month should be my best one”